-The course will be run on Blackboard; all assignments and course materials will be posted there.
 The course will have several homework problems.
 These will be submitted electronically.
 There will be a final exam and in-class QuickQuizzes.
 These QQ’s will take about 5 minutes at the beginning of every class and cover the previous lecture.
 The worst will be dropped but there are no make-ups.

 Financial Volatility - Causes, Consequences, and Global Patterns

 ARCH/GARCH Models and their extensions Value at Risk Estimation, Downside Risk and Credit Risk